shaik-adnan1/Docs_here/Vscode_Commit_Push-Github.md

+GIT COMMANDS

+I actually wanted to change this file to GIT COMMANDS rather than "git push commands" but the file name is not changing so i'll continue this as it is.
+ However i'll add UPPERCASE title at the start of this document.

 Hello there, after forgetting many times on how to push new folders and files into github directly from the terminal using Vscode. 🥲😂
 I hope it is finally time to create a simple yet useful process documentation.